Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Having a good understanding of complementaries can help you achieve satisfactory results in your paintings.

-On the color wheel, each primary color is always opposite the color obtained mixing the other two primary colors.
+On the color wheel, each primary color is always opposite the color obtained by mixing the other two primary colors.
 So red is always opposite to green, yellow to violet, and blue to orange.

-If we lay complementary colors next to each other, they will strengthen each other, and appear brighter than when separate, producing a vibrant effect.
+If we lay complementary colors next to each other, they will strengthen each other and appear brighter than when separate, producing a vibrant effect.
 The hues don’t need to be used at their full intensity; muted versions will produce subtle but effective complementary contrast.

-If we mix a complement into a color, it will tone it down.
+If we mix a complement into color, it will tone it down.
 When a hue is too intense or bright, adding a bit of the complementary is a good way to make it duller.
 Complementary colors can be used on the dark side of objects to produce a shadow.
 Also, by mixing any two complementary together you can obtain a large array of chromatic grays and neutral colors.

-Orange and green will create a brown, orange and blue a gray, and so on; varying the amounts of each color used in the mix, will result in different tones and values of color.
+Orange and green will create a brown; orange and blue a gray, and so on; varying the amounts of each color used in the mix will result in different tones and values of color.

 Hues that are side by side on the color wheel are considered harmonious.